 Ingrown toenails are the most common nail problems, often leading to pain, redness, and swelling.
 At Bay Area Foot Care, the expert podiatrists offer innovative treatments for ingrown toenails.
 If you have an ingrown toenail, don't hesitate to get treatment.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 Call your nearest office or book an appointment online today.

 An ingrown toenail occurs when the corner of your toenail grows downward into the adjacent skin, digging painfully into the soft flesh.
 This common condition can affect any toe, but the big toe is most often affected.

 Generally, ingrown toenails aren’t a serious medical problem and usually resolve with simple home remedies like soaking the foot in room-temperature water.